accoffin12/-streaming-05-smart-smoker/README.md

 # streaming-05-smart-smoker
 > Created by: A. C. Coffin | Completed: 2024 May | NW Missouri State University | CSIS: 44671-80| Dr. Case | Developing a Producer for RabbitMQ

-# Overview
+# Overview (Updated)
 Developing a Producer to read the temperature of a Smart Smoker based on specific events.
 This will be done through simulating temerature readings from the smart smoker of two foods.
 Create a producer to send these temeprature readings to RabbitMQ and then three consumer processes, each on monitoring one of the temperature streams.
 Within each consumer it must perform calculations to determine if a significant event has occured.
 This is the first half, where the focus is on the developement of a Producer.

+Update:
+This Repo was added to on 31 May 2024 to contain three seperate Consumers that work in conjunction with the producer previously designed.
+Thier associated sections have been added.

 # Screen Shot
 ![R3ProducerV1SendMessage.PNG](/ScreenShots/R3ProducerV1SendMessage.PNG)